Juliane

 In The Lab

-I initially started studying physics wanting to understand how the world works at its most fundamental level.
+When I started studying physics I wanted to understand how the world works at its most fundamental level.
 During my undergraduate at the Freie Universität Berlin I realised that physics not only explains many aspects of our world but can also be harnessed to make it a better place.
-I undertook an intensive summer course to become a certified solar installer.
-I loved the course and realised that I wanted to use my curiosity and scientific mind to research the materials necessary for the next generation of solar cells.
+During an intensive summer course to become a certified solar installer I realised that I wanted to use my curiosity and scientific mind to research the materials necessary for the next generation of solar cells.
 I moved to the University of Halle-Wittenberg to do a Master of Physics with a focus on photovoltaics.
 During an Erasmus exchange semester to the University of Groningen in the Netherlands, I gained first lab experience working on organic solar cell materials.
 Back in Halle I dove head first into my master thesis research topic: Co-evaporation of Perovskites for Solar Cells.
 From then on perovskite materials have fascinated me and my research has revolved around them.
 During my PhD at the University of Oxford I was part of the amazing Center for Doctoral Training in and Sustainable Photovoltaics and got to study perovskite solar cells and their deposition in depth.
 A Doctoral Prize from EPSRC allowed me to stay in Oxford after my PhD to continue on as a Postdoc.
-Next perovskites pulled me to the University of Cambridge where I was a member of the Stranks Lab and the inspiring environment of the Optoelectronics Group.
-In the summer of 2022 I moved to Freiburg im Breisgau to start my own Early Career Research Group at the University of Freiburg supported by the Vector Foundation.
-At the same time I had the pleasure to take over the leadership of the Novel Solar Cell Concepts Group at the Fraunhofer Institute for Solar Energy Systems.
+Next perovskites pulled me to the University of Cambridge where I was a member of the Optoelectronics Group as well as working closely with AMOLF research institute in Amsterdam.

 Outside of the Lab